marcohamersma/react-bem-helper/readme.md

   outputIsString: false
 });
 ```
-Options can be shared throughout a project by using [withDefaults()](#withdefaults)
+Options can be shared throughout a project by using [withDefaults()](#withdefaults).

 ### Using the helper
 When executed, the helper returns an object with a `className` property.
-When the helper is called without any arguments, its value will consist of the block name and a prefix:
+When the helper is called without any arguments, its value will consist of the block name (prefixed if applicable)
 ```jsx
 var React     = require('react'),
     BEMHelper = require('react-bem-helper');